 ]]>

-• Own It or Leave It: Mistakes, triumphs, ideas – whatever you bring, take full responsibility.
+• Own it or leave it: Mistakes, triumphs, ideas – whatever you bring, take full responsibility.
 Accountability is a cornerstone of success.

-• Call a Spade a Shovel: Honesty fuels creativity.
+• Call a spade a shovel: Honesty fuels creativity.
 Say exactly what you mean and expect others to do the same.
 There’s no room for ambiguity or hidden agendas.

-The values worked like a magnet.
-Those who joined and thrived at No Bull were inspired, resilient and ready to meet the challenges head-on.
-The team that emerged wasn’t just talented, they were energised by the creative spirit of the agency.
+The people who joined and thrived at No Bull were inspired, resilient and ready to meet the challenges head-on.
+And crucially: forewarned.
+The team that emerged was energised by the creative spirit of the agency.
+They knew what was expected of them, and they delivered.
+Together, they raised No Bull’s reputation, producing work that clients valued and respected.

-The Legacy of No Bull
+No Bull lessons

-No Bull is a lesson in what happens when values are real and lived, rather than hidden in a handbook.
-The founders didn’t create their values to make things easier or more palatable.
-They created them to ensure that the essence of No Bull – the energy, creativity and boldness that defined it – would endure as the agency grew.
+The founders didn’t shape their values to make things easier or more palatable.
+They wanted them to ensure that the essence of No Bull – the energy, creativity and boldness that defined it – would endure as the agency grew.

 In doing so, they built something remarkable.
 A place that didn’t just produce exceptional work, but also brought together exceptional people.
 People who understood the ride they were on and wouldn’t have had it any other way.